Invest in Glafabra

 Glafabra's approach is superior over our competitors.

 • Long Duration.
 Compared to existing ERT therapy, we can achieve an effect that lasts for years, not weeks.
 The clinical team’s latest published study is a 5 year follow up (PMID 39794302) and it shows the reduction in the lyso-Gb3 toxic metabolite was maintained in 4 out of 5 patients.
-As a result, the duration of our cell therapy appears to be nearly 5 years.
+As a result, the duration of our Live-cel therapy appears to be at least 5 years.
 However, it remains to be seen how long the therapy effect will persist.
-Indeed, many of the patients in the clinical trial are on track for a 10 year durability..
+Indeed, many of the patients in the clinical trial are on track for a 10 year or more durability.

 • Repeatable.
 Compared to AAV, which is another emerging technology, our procedure can be repeated as many times as needed.
-In contrast, repeatability is challenged for the “one-and-done” AAV technology.
-This is due to anti-capsid antibody reactions in the patient from exposure to viral capsid.
+In contrast, repeatability is challenged for the “one-and-done” AAV technology, where anti-capsid antibody reactions in the patient occur from exposure to viral capsid.
 Our patients never see a viral capsid and will not have an anti-capsid antibody response.

 • Tissue Access.
 Accessing certain body compartments, such as getting past the blood brain barrier (BBB), can be challenging for many therapies.
-Because our lentivector approach uses modified white blood cells, we can reach many compartments that other technologies cannot.
-As a result we can expect better biodistribution profiles from our cell therapy approach.
+In contrast, our living therapies approach uses modified white blood cells, which can reach many compartments that other technologies cannot.
+As a result, Our Live-cel therapy approach can achieve a stronger and more systemic relief from symptoms that any of the competing technologies.

 Experienced Team

 Glafabra formed as a collaboration between three founders.
 In the fall of 2024, discussions among the three founders, Drs.
 Chris Hopkins, Jeffrey Medin and Ronan Foley led them to realize that a pending 5 year followup publication of the Canadian trial data was just too compelling and a new company needed to be formed.
-To aid in the formation and growth of the new company, a set of advisors were recruited: Dr. Dwayne Barber joined to lead the organization and to oversee US clinical trials.
-Drs.
-Armand Keating, Michael West, and Dan Fowler were recruited to provide a blend of medical and drug development guidance.
-On the business side Dr. Lara Silverman joined Glafabra to coordinate the submission of IND with the FDA and Laura Viaches to help in market strategy planning..
+To aid in the formation and growth of the new company, a set of advisors were recruited: Drs.
+Aneal Khan, Armand Keating, Michael West, and Dan Fowler, who provide a blend of medical and drug development guidance.
+On the business side, Drs Dwayne Barber and Lara Silverman, Elizabeth Wagner, Krista Casazza, Laura Viaches, and Katie Hewitt are helping coordinate our clinical trials and arrange partnering with big pharma.

 The Ask